zumasys/docs/site/jbase/jbc/assigned/README.md

 ASSIGNED(variable)
 ```

-Where *variable* is any variable declared in the program.
+Where **variable** is any variable declared in the program.

 **ASSIGNED** returns TRUE if the variable named has an assigned value (even an empty string) before the execution of this statement.
-If the variable has no assigned value then the function returns FALSE.
+If **variable** has no assigned value then the function returns FALSE.

 ## Note